UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

     Due to this, his/her jobs are only run when the HPC cluster has a low workload and activates the so-called 'bonus queue' (UPPMAX) or generally have to wait for their priority to go up again.

+## Question 7

-- Your colleague has also done the exercises in this session and decided to measure here code.
+Your colleague has also done the exercises in this session and decided to measure the same features of her code.
 Below you can see the plots produced by this benchmark.
 What seemed to be the percentage of his/her code that could be run in parallel?

 === "Total core seconds"